tomymiron/wepark/README.md

 # wepark
-This is the official reposity of wepark app, created by Tomy Miron in a speed run 7hs
+This is the official reposity of wepark app, created by tomy miron

+#things to considerate
+-Server IP & PORT
+-Env variable in node.js